alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 #### Where do you need help?
 * Review of TTW chapter
+* EK - please send to me so I can review.
 * Work on briefing paper or leave till the CM team day?
+* EK - I think you have enough prepared and I'll get clarity from MS on what the day will be focused on.

 #### Any other topics
 * Me and AC signed up for the UKRN summer retreat- will keep you posted.
 Presume travel costs would be fine
+* EK - please check with AB.
 * SM preprint finally up! https://arxiv.org/abs/2304.01429
+ * EK - Great :tada:

 ## Date 18 April 2023